 Chrysler cars have been prominently featured in dozens of great movies, but some are more memorable than others, either taking center stage as a main part of the story or playing a supporting role in a remarkable way.
 These five Chryslers are all icons and reached legendary status in the movies where they starred.
 Christine, (1958 Plymouth Fury)

 Stephen King's novel was turned into a film by director John Carpenter for release in December 1983.
-The vehicle King chose for his story was the '58 Plymouth Fury, a car with a limited production of only 5,303 making it a difficult car to find for filming.
+The vehicle King chose for his story was the '58 Plymouth Fury, a car with a limited production of only 5,303, making it a difficult car to find for filming.
 The producers put out a call to buy 21 of them, but they were only able to get their hands on 16, along with some Plymouth Belvederes and Plymouth Savoys, which had similar body types.
 Each car had to be painted cherry red to match King's and Carpenter's vision since the Fury only came in one color, buckskin beige.The Cannonball Run, (Dodge Tradesman Ambulance)

 One of the all-time great car chase movies, Barry Newman plays Kowalski, a car deliveryman determined to win a bet that he can deliver a white 1970 Challenger from Denver to San Francisco in 15 hours.
-The car is the star here, even being prominently displayed in the center of the film's poster.
+The car is the star here, after being prominently displayed in the center of the film's poster.
 The Challenger had an identical unibody platform as the Barracuda with a two-inch longer wheelbase for additional room in the back seat.
-The car was sold in two versions, a hardtop and a convertible with various engine sizes available under the hood.
+The car was sold in two versions, a hardtop and a convertible, with various engine sizes available under the hood.
 The Fast and the Furious, (1970 Dodge Charger)

-The car driven by Vin Diesel in the very first film of the billion-dollar Universal franchise is one of the all-time classic muscle cars.
-Only 9,370 rolled off the production line in 1970 and came with a 440 Magnum V8 engine with dual exhaust and four barrel carburetor.
+The Charger driven by Vin Diesel in the very first film of the billion-dollar Universal franchise is one of the all-time classic muscle cars.
+Only 9,370 rolled off the production line in 1970 and came with a 440 Magnum V8 engine, dual exhaust and four barrel carburetor.
 In the film, the car has undergone some serious modifications including a nitrous oxide system, centerline wheels and a supercharger kit.
 In fact, the '70 wasn't the only Charger that Diesel's character drives in the series either, getting behind the wheel of five other iterations, as well.